Parveen Babi: Artistry and legacy

-Babi is regarded as one of the most glamorous and iconic actresses of Indian cinema.
+Babi is regarded as one of the most glamorous iconic and greatest actresses of Indian cinema.
 She never shied away from portraying roles of women having a live-in relationship or consuming alcohol openly, both of which were taboo in those times.
 The fact that she was paired with Amitabh Bachchan in eight films, during the peak of the Big B mania, attests to her stature and star power.
 Bachchan and Babi complemented each other in the heady first years of the Angry Young Man phenomenon.
 One of the highest paid actresses of the 1970s and the 1980s, in 2022, she was placed in Outlook Indias "75 Best Bollywood Actresses" list.
 Babi was among the most stylish and beautiful actress of Hindi cinema.
 Times of India placed her in its "50 Beautiful Faces" list.
 She was the first Indian star to be featured on the cover of the Asia edition of TIME in 1976.
 Rediff.com placed Babi seventh in its "Sexiest Bollywood stars of all times" list.
 Babi is considered among the hottest Bollywood actresses of all time.

 Writing for Firstpost, Subhash K. Jha noted, "With her good looks, perk, poise, and sex appeal, the sky was the limit for Parveen Babi."
 Filmfare noted, "In the 1970s and 1980s, Parveen Babi had a devoted fan base and lit up the screen whenever she showed on it."
 India Today wrote, "Parveen Babi with her chiselled looks, well-sculpted body and anglicised accent donned the mantle of archetypal Indian heroine and imparted to the female prima donna of Bollywood her characteristic mannerisms forever."
 Latha Srinavasan of The Sunday Guardian termed her "alluring yet outspoken" and said she was "a sensation in the 1970s".